 That theory of peacock feathers is so deeply ingrained in modern culture that it has grown into a set of metaphors about how people dress in public, and the reason they do so.
-There is even a term, “peacocking,” that evolved in the mid-2000s to refer to men who dress outlandishly in public to draw womens’ attention away from more conventionally dressed rivals.
+There is even a term, “peacocking,” that evolved in the mid-2000s to refer to men who dress outlandishly in public to draw women’s attention away from more conventionally dressed rivals.

 Yorzinski’s latest research focused on what the males are looking at during mating season.
 Recent footage, which formed the basis for a paper published March 15 in the academic publication Journal of Experimental Biology, showed that peacocks, like peahens, tend not to look above eye level when sizing up rivals.
-They may be focusing on the lower edge of rivals’ plumage.
-Or — like single guys with a bit too much testosterone — they may be simply judging how much bigger another peacock is, and whether a fight is worthwhile.
+They might be focusing on the lower edge of rivals’ plumage.
+Or — like single guys with a bit too much testosterone — they might be simply judging how much bigger another peacock is, and whether a fight is worthwhile.

 “Both the males and females were looking at the bottom of the train,” Yorzinski said.
 “I certainly didn’t expect the attention to be directed at the lower portion of the display.”